zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 The following guidelines should be followed when contributing resource types:

-- The `name` field follows the format `Radius.<Category>`, where `<Category>` is a high-level grouping (e.g., Data, Dapr, AI) For e.g. `Radius.Data`
+- The `name` field follows the format `Radius.<Category>`, where `<Category>` is a high-level grouping (e.g., Data, Dapr, AI).
+Some examples might be `Radius.Data/*` or `Radius.Security/*`.

 - The resource type name follows the camelCase convention and is in plural form, such as `redisCaches`, `sqlDatabases`, or `rabbitMQQueues`.

 - Version should be the latest date and follow the format `YYYY-MM-DD-preview`.
-This is the date on which the contribution is made or when the resource type is tested and validated.
-For e.g. `2025-07-20-preview`.
+This is the date on which the contribution is made or when the resource type is tested and validated, e.g. `2025-07-20-preview`.

 - Properties should follow the camel Case convention and include a description for each property.
     - `readOnly:true` set for property automatically populated by Radius Recipes.